 Work meetings are often seen as a necessary evil: they can be painful and unproductive if not managed correctly.
-But by being mindful about meetings you can turn them into a highly useful and even enjoyable experience.
+But, by being mindful about meetings, you can even turn them into a highly useful and even enjoyable experience.

 Break to stretch and rub your hands shutterstock/TORWAISTUDIO